RomadHolding/blockchain/README.md

 ROMAD will use Delegated Byzantine Fault Tolerant (dBFT) consensus model similar to NEO or Tendermint.
 This is a distributed system which is peer-to-peer based.
 All messages are broadcasted.

 The ROMAD model has the following node types:
-1. Ordinary Nodes - the ROMAD tokens owners.
-They can create the transactions, up or downvote for a specific delegate.
+1. Ordinary Nodes - the ROMAD Endpoint Defense owners.
+They can create the transactions.
 2. Delegates - they check each and every block.
 The reward is given for the block check.
 The requirements are:
- * the HDD space for the Ethereum blockchain (>324.15 GB) (more research on the Simple Payment Verification is needed - proof of inclusion, this will allow to reduce the HDD requirements) and ROMAD blockchain (>100 GB);
+ * the HDD space for the ROMAD blockchain (>100 GB);
  * the high bandwidth Internet connection;
  * good CPU;
  * additional requirements may arise or the current requirements might even be decreased.
 This is not really important.
 What is important is that the delegate has no motivation to cheat.
 If they are unable to meet the requirements, they will never become the speaker and will never get the reward.